TITLES AND

 "The Treasure" part 2 (11/17/63):

 Cully's leg is trapped under a boulder after he and Timmy are caught in a rockslide while climbing up to Solomon's nest.
 When he goes for help, Timmy finds a man Lassie stopped from shooting the eagle building a trap for it.
 Cully: Andy Clyde.
-Ranger McBride: James Brown.
+Ranger Mike McBride: James Brown.
 Mr. Downey: Robert B. Williams.

 "Lassie and the Winged Enemy" (12/01/63):